nushastro/website/docs/stellar/evolution/sun_like.md

 # Evolution of a sun-like star

-This information is useful, for the most part because you are living next to a sun(-like) star
+This information is useful, for the most part because you are living next to a sun(-like) star.

-## Stellar formation

-gas/dust cloud

-gravity attract cloud together

-protostar begings emitting light and gravity attracts a circumstellar disk

-## Main sequence

-about 90% of lifetime

-hydrogen fusion

-will get hotter and more luminous over time.
-As the number of hydrogen atoms per unit mass decrease, so too does their energy output provided through nuclear fusion.
-This results in a decrease in pressure support (radiation), which causes the core to contract in size until the increased density and temperature bring the core pressure in to equilibrium with the layers above.
-The higher temperature causes the remaining hydrogen to undergo fusion at a more rapid rate, thereby generating the energy needed to maintain the equilibrium, and hence becoming more luminous over time.
-This explains why the main sequence is a broad band rather than a narrow line as stars move up and to the right on this band as they age.
+We start at the end of the main sequence, when the star runs out of fuel (hydrogen) in the core

 ## Subgiant